rd--/blksc3/md/essay.md

 ## Introduction

-_Block SuperCollider_ is a block editor for the SuperCollider (McCartney 1996) synthesiser.
+_Block SuperCollider_ is a block editor for the SuperCollider [@McCartney1996a] synthesiser.
-It runs in the browser utilising the Blockly (Fraser 2015) library.
+It runs in the browser utilising the Blockly [@Fraser2015a] library.
 Block editors are a family of visual programming systems that use interlocking graphical blocks to represent the elements of a program.
 For instance there are blocks to represent variable assignment and reference, procedure definition and application, and logical and mathematical operators.
 Block SuperCollider also has blocks for the standard components of a synthesiser: oscillators, noise generators, filters, envelopes, panners, signal analysers and control signal generators.
 To make sound Block SuperCollider translates the block program into a form understood by the synthesiser and sends it to be played using the appropriate messaging protocol.
-Ordinarily the system runs its own in-process copy of the synthesiser, compiled to Wasm (Rossberg 2019), within the browser.
+Ordinarily the system runs its own in-process copy of the synthesiser, compiled to Wasm [@Rossberg2019a], within the browser.
 However it can also communicate with an external synthesiser by sending messages over a socket.
 [Figure 1](https://rohandrape.net/sw/blksc3/png/BlockSuperCollider.png) shows the Block SuperCollider system.